-The basic Department of Health and Human Services policy on the protection of human participants in research (also known as the "Common Rule").
+The basic Department of Health and Human Services policy on the protection of human participants in research.
 This policy applies to all research involving human subjects conducted, supported, or otherwise subject to regulation by any Federal department or agency that takes appropriate administrative action to make the policy applicable to such research.

 The FDA is the federal oversight agency responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, the U.S. food supply, cosmetics, and products that emit radiation.
 The FDA is also responsible for regulating the manufacturing, marketing, and distribution of tobacco products, and for advancing the public health by helping to speed innovations that make medical products and foods more effective, safer, and more affordable; and helping the public get the accurate, science-based information they need to use medical products and foods to improve their health.

 This policy applies to all clinical investigations regulated by the Food and Drug Administration (FDA), as well as clinical investigations that support applications for research or marketing permits for products regulated by the FDA, including foods, dietary supplements that bear a nutrient content or health claim, infant formulas, food and color additives, drugs for human use, medical devices for human use, biological products for human use, and electronic products.